|Home » About

 Already with several hundred thousand downloads and widespread media coverage CLIX is the runaway most popular free ACP application, voted the #1 power tool for OS X by iCreate Magazine.
 Also popular are the ACP Web Services which totally bypass the need for separate applications or widgets when accessing the Internet.

 More and more the power and elegance of the Xfile System has been recognised as the threats and vulnerabilities of the OS X platform become more tangible.
-A recent well received addition to the ACP is Tracker which lets you monitor what's happening to your filesystem and what applications - benign or otherwise - are doing to it.
+A recent well received addition to the ACP is Tracker which monitors what's happening to your filesystem and what applications - benign or otherwise - are doing to it.
+Another break-through app is the coming Xtag which makes sense of, and adds intelligence to, the otherwise paraplegic Apple system of applying labels to files and directories, and makes generic searches and overall management easier.

 Although Rixstep are programmers and not security researchers per se, their relationship with the latter in the industry has always been good and in fact they're the only 'outsiders' the authors of Opener, Oompa Loompa, and other OS X exploits have consistently communicated with.
 This gives Rixstep an unique advantage in assessing risks to OS X and the purported cures for these risks.
 Rixstep journalistic integrity - not picking sides but always seeking the truth - played a major part in establishing this reputation.